Our Services

 Helpful Resources

-Bariatric surgery reduces your stomach size and reroutes parts of your digestive tract, altering acidity, surface area and transit time so that drugs from pain relievers to thyroid hormones may absorb less or more than before.
+Bariatric surgery changes how your body absorbs medications.
+By reducing stomach size and rerouting the digestive tract, it alters acidity, surface area, and transit time — meaning drugs like pain relievers, thyroid hormones, antidepressants, and blood pressure medications may absorb less (or more) than before.

 Always talk with your doctor or pharmacist before adjusting any medication.
-If you're experiencing unusual symptoms or side effects and want to better understand what might be happening, try this Medically approved LLM Symptom Checker Chat Bot to help guide your conversation with your healthcare provider.
+If you're experiencing unusual symptoms or side effects after surgery, you can check your symptoms with Ubie's free AI-powered tool to help prepare for your next healthcare conversation.

 Bariatric procedures work by reducing stomach size and/or rerouting parts of your digestive tract.
 This helps you eat less and absorb fewer calories—but it also: